contensis/contensis.github.io/http-src/security/authentication.md

 # Authentication

-To access any resource from the Delivery API, a client needs to authenticate with the Zengenti OAuth 2 Identity Provider, which is hosted with the Contensis application.
+To access any resource from the Delivery API, a client needs to authenticate with the Zengenti OAuth 2.0 Identity Provider, which is hosted with the Contensis application.

-Websites and applications are authenticated using the [OAuth 2 client credential flow](https://tools.ietf.org/html/rfc6749#section-4.4), which is used to grant access to resources such as entries, content types and projects.
+Websites and applications are authenticated using the [OAuth 2.0 client credential flow](https://tools.ietf.org/html/rfc6749#section-4.4), which is used to grant access to resources such as entries, content types and projects.

 The client needs to provide a *clientId*, a *shared secret* and a list of [scopes](./scopes.md).
-The *clientId* and *shared secret* can be created in [API Management](https://zenhub.zengenti.com/Contensis/9/kb/content-types-and-entries/api-keys/api-key-overview.aspx).
-These are used to request an *access token* from the Zengenti Identity Provider, which can then be cached locally and passed along with each request as a HTTP Authorization header to the Delivery API services.
+The *clientId* and *shared secret* can be created in [API Management](https://zenhub.zengenti.com/Contensis/9/kb/content-types-and-entries/api-keys/api-key-overview.aspx) screen in Contensis.
+These credentials are used to request an *access token* from the identity provider, which is cached locally and passed along with each request as a HTTP Authorization header to the Delivery API services.
 If the authentication request fails then a 401 HTTP status code response is returned.

-### Example request
+## Example request

 ```http
 POST: https://cms-yourcontensis.com/authenticate/connect/token